 These luscious rolled salmon crepes taste so delectable, with a rich, creamy sauce.
 You can use my easy Paleo Crepes recipe, or prepare them ahead of time and freeze.
 This recipe is Paleo, gluten-free and dairy-free, made with coconut or almond

-This zesty Asian-style salad is loaded with salmon flavor and omega-3 nutrition.
-Steaming is a quick and gentle way of cooking salmon that retains enzymes and never exceeds boiling 212°F. Serve this salad warm or cold, either as a lunch or a light main meal.
-The creamy sesame dressing is made with natural chicory root sweetener, which has zero calories and does not raise blood sugar levels.
-Fennel has a delicious flavor that compliments salmon, avocado and crunchy almonds.
-Optional kelp granules, my favorite green superfood algae, add an interesting flavor and big health benefits.
-Serves 4 Print Wild Salmon Salad
+This zesty Asian-style salad is loaded with flavor and omega-3 nutrition.
+Steaming is a quick and gentle way of cooking salmon that retains enzymes and never exceeds boiling 212°F. Serve warm or cold, either as a lunch or a light main meal.
+Fennel’s delicious flavor compliments salmon,

-Here’s a quick and easy way to make incredulicious maple glazed salmon.
+Here’s a quick and easy way to make fantastic maple glazed salmon.
 The sauce is mildly sweet with a pungent kick.
 Most barbeque sauces are high in carbs and sugars.
-Instead, this recipe uses zero-carb Just Like Sugar Table Top natural chicory root sweetener.
-Or use your favorite sweetener.
-It creates a sweet glaze that is simply delicious and gives your blood sugar a break.
-I baked wild salmon in the oven, as it is quick and avoids carcinogens of outdoor barbecues.
-The recipe contains no high-carb maple syrup, and instead uses maple flavoring.
-It contains no tomatoes or peppers, so it is
+But if you use the zero-sugar sweeteners suggested, it makes a sweet glaze that is simply delicious and gives your blood sugar a break.